 Sometimes.
 Again, depending on the facts of each individual case, employees have been successful in bringing legal claims for what is called "tortious interference with business relationships."
 This legal claim applies to cases where an employer has cost the employee a job because they have attempted to enforce a non-compete agreement which is not actually legally enforceable.
 Sometimes these "tortious interference" claims can result in substantial damages being awarded to the employee for the employer's overreaching efforts to stop the employee from finding other work.

 In most states the answer is yes.
 Most states provide a mechanism for testing the enforceability of a contract.
 This mechanism is called declaratory judgment.
 Depending on the availability of this remedy in your state and the tactics involved in each individual situation, it may make sense for the employee to bring a declaratory judgment action asking the court to determine whether the agreement is enforceable.
 There are many practical and tactical considerations involved in deciding whether or not you as an employee should initiate a declaratory judgment action challenging a covenant not to compete.
 No one-size-fits-all answer applies to this issue.

-In the sale of a business, it is typical for a purchaser to include in a contract for sale the requirement that the seller not engage in the same type of business within a certain geographic area for a certain period of time.
+In the sale of a business, it is typical for a purchaser to include in a contract for sale the requirement that the seller does not engage in the same type of business within a certain geographic area for a certain period of time.
 Whether these types of non-compete agreements are enforceable or not and the degree to which courts will enforce them varies greatly from state to state.